-[Exclusive] EU parliament set to renege on transparency promises
+[Exclusive] EU parliament to renege on transparency promises

 Those announcements were packaged to coincide with the launch of Manfred Weber's bid to become the next European Commission president.

-Unlike the European parliament, commissioners are required to meet with only registered lobbyists.
+Unlike the European Parliament, commissioners are required to meet with only registered lobbyists.
 Also unlike the parliament, the commissioners are required to publish those meetings.

 The commission had pushed to extend those same demands onto both the parliament and the council.
 Talks have ground to a halt because of the parliament's resistance.